Biomedical Informatics, PhD

 Vision Statement

 The Doctor of Philosophy in biomedical informatics (BMI) degree is designed to prepare the next generation of biomedical informatics researchers who are uniquely positioned to advance research and practice in contemporary information and knowledge management that impact biomedical, clinical and translational research, healthcare services, healthcare practice, public health care, and healthcare delivery in general.
-Graduates will be able to use their preparation to investigate and apply information and computer technologies to solve problems in the biomedical domain.
+Our graduates will be prepared to proficiently apply and navigate information and computer technologies to drive innovative solutions across various biomedical domains.

-The mission of the PhD program is to prepare students with the following abilities:
+The mission of the PhD program is to build following competencies in our graduates:

-• Understand the theory and application of biomedical informatics focused around the core areas of computer science, medicine, biology, and healthcare
+• Understanding of theory and application of biomedical informatics, integrating computer science, medicine, biology, and healthcare.

-• Competence in conducting and managing high quality, basic and applied research in the BMI domain
+• Developing capability to conduct and oversee high-quality, basic and applied research in the BMI domain.

 Program Contact Information

-Dhundy (Kiran) Bastola, PhD, Graduate Program Committee Chair
+Dhundy (Kiran) Bastole, PhD, Doctoral Program Committee Chair

 402.554.4899